 Staffing is a primary function performed within the human resource area, especially in large organizations.
 In preparing students to work in the staffing function, the course focuses on the applied aspects of recruiting employees, performing initial screenings and interviews of job applicants, verifying references and credentials, administering selection tests/devices and providing documentation of results that will move job candidates on to the line managers to make the final hiring decisions.
 The course will also address the strategic and legal issues in selection, the role of job analysis, the measurement and decision-making issues, the recruiting and screening instruments, interviewing and ability testing and how these methods contribute to the broader staffing strategies of organizations.
 MGT 4314 Quality Management (3-3-0) Prerequisite: BA 3300, MGT 3301, and a grade of C or better in STAT 3309.
 A comprehensive study of management and technical issues in quality management.
 Topics include quality management philosophies, TQM, customer satisfaction, continuous improvement, organization and implementation of quality, quality assurance, and statistical process control.
 MGT 4330 Project Management (3-3-0) Prerequisite: BA 3300 and a grade of C or better in MGT 3332.
 Techniques for planning, scheduling and controlling are presented with the use of software tools.
 Emphasis is placed on problem solving skills and project team development.
 Students will utilize techniques presented in this course to successfully complete a real-world project related to management.
-MGT 4332 Foundations in Management Science (3-3-0) Prerequisite: A grade of C or better in MGT 3301 and STAT 3309.
-An introduction to management science techniques and models.
-Topics include: Linear Programming; Integer Programming; Transportation; Transshipment and Assignment; Network Models; Decision Analysis; Multi-criteria decision-making; and, Simulation.
-MGT 4345 Leadership in Organizations (3-3-0) Prerequisite: MGT 3301.
+MGT 4332 Spreadsheet Modeling for Decision Analysis (3-3-0) Prerequisite: MGT 3301 and a grade of C or better in STAT 3309.
+In this course, students will learn to analyze and solve managerial decision problems using spreadsheet modeling techniques.
+Spreadsheet decision models covered in the course will include decision analysis models, forecasting and linear regression models, linear and nonlinear optimization models, and simulation models.
+MGT 4335 Integrated Process Management (3-3-0) Prerequisite: MGT 3332.